 - Do athletes need an individual mindset to be successful?

 - Finding the right balance with the commoditization of intensity

 - The one message all CrossFit gyms need to hear

 - Building nutrition into remote training programs

-Max has had a long career as an athlete first being inspired by his father who was an Olympic fighter.
-After qualifying for the CrossFit games both as a team and making it to regionals as an individual, Max decided that coaching is what truly inspired him.
+Max has had a long career as an athlete and was first inspired by his father who was an Olympic fighter.
+After qualifying for the CrossFit Games a team and making it to Regionals as an individual, Max decided that coaching is what truly inspired him.
 At this point Max coached many clients from models and future NFL stars to ultra-runners and CrossFit athletes.
 He now runs Training Think Tank, a company that focuses on remote coaching, educational courses, and online programs for athletes and coaches.

 0:58 – Training Think Tank introduction